pushkin-consortium/pushkin/docs-gitbook/developers/getting-started-on-development.md

 If you are working on any of the utility packages (pushkin-worker, pushkin-api, pushkin-client), trying out your new code is not straightforward.
 These packages are included in the experiments and sites via npm.
 Normally, that means you can only include published versions.
 We can get around this using [`yalc`](https://github.com/wclr/yalc).

 (Note that for those familiar with using [`npm link`](https://docs.npmjs.com/cli/v9/commands/npm-link?v=true#description), that won't work here because we use a Docker environment to test sites.
 Supposedly there is a way to hack Docker compatibility into your usage of npm link, but it seems too complex relative to the solution here.)

 Briefly, suppose you are testing out a new version of pushkin-worker.
 You'll have a directory with a pushkin site you are working on and an experiment in it for which you want to try out the new version of pushkin-worker.

-1. Install yalc: `yarn global add yalc`
+1. You've probably already installed yalc if you've followed the Pushkin [installation instructions](../getting-started/installing-pushkin-and-dependencies/README.md).
+If not, install yalc: `yarn global add yalc`.
 2. Go to the `worker` directory within the experiment folder.
 Typically this will be [project root]/experiments/[experiment name]/worker.
 3. Run `yalc publish`
-3. Go to the root directory of your dev version of pushkin-worker.
+4. Go to the root directory of your dev version of pushkin-worker.
-4. Run `yalc add pushkin-worker`.
+5. Run `yalc add pushkin-worker`.
-5. Open the Dockerfile in that directory and edit it to copy yalc files:
+6. Open the Dockerfile in that directory and edit it to copy yalc files:

 `COPY .yalc /usr/src/app/.yalc/
 COPY ./yalc.lock /usr/src/app/`